Queen's funeral: Routine hospital care being postponed

 Other NHS trusts which confirmed there would be some disruption to routine services include Bedfordshire Hospitals, Leeds Teaching Hospitals, United Lincolnshire, University Hospitals Birmingham and King's College Hospital and the Royal Free, both of which are in London.

 Bosses in Greater Manchester said some treatments would be affected across its network of hospitals, but it would prioritise urgent treatment.
-Like many areas, hospital bosses there said all patients should attend their appointments unless told otherwise.

 Re-booking will be done 'as soon as possible'